-- There could be cancer cells in the very first necrosis lesion that developed a year and a half ago.
+- Well, they still think the first lesion in my right cerebellum has the lepto but they’ve been saying that since December 2019.
 There’s no way to know for sure without cutting open my brain.
 Necrosis creates a perfect environment for cancer so it’s something I’ve long expected.
 The three newer lesions appear cancer-free along with the rest of my body.

 - My brain is still massively swollen and I have my first evidence of midline shift, which could be a bummer.
 I have mild aphasia and a handful of mild seizures every week despite meds.